AditSom/MARL-with-Rock-Paper-Scissor/README.md

 - **src/models/get_model.py**: Utility functions to retrieve model instances.
 - **README.md**: Provides an overview and instructions for the library.

-The controls for simulations are described [here!](https://github.com/AditSom/MARL-with-Rock-Paper-Scissor/blob/main/src/Config_README.md)
+The controls for simulations are described in the [README](https://github.com/AditSom/MARL-with-Rock-Paper-Scissor/blob/main/src/Config_README.md) for the Config file!

 ## Demonstartion of Our Results